-# 2 – Respond rather than react.
+# 2 – Change your method, respond rather than react.

-Once your “invitation” is out there, if your child still resists you, instead of reacting to what feels like disobedience, reclaim your personal-power and respond to your child instead.
-As much as pushback can feel like a) a personal attack, b) an elaborate plot to drive you batty and/or c) a sign of some huge personality flaw in your child that will only get worse with time and needs to be broken, it is more than likely simply r-e-s-i-s-t-a-n-c-e.
+Once your “invitation” is out there, if your child still resists you, instead of reacting to what feels like disobedience, reclaim your personal power and respond to your child instead.
+As much as pushback can feel like a) a personal attack, b) an elaborate plot to drive you batty, and/or c) a sign of some huge personality flaw in your child that will only get worse with time and needs to be broken, it is more than likely simply r-e-s-i-s-t-a-n-c-e.
 Resistance to change.
 Resistance to being told.
 Resistance to some unknown next thing.
 Resistance to stop using the brain cells that are currently firing within his or her head to find and engage some whole other set of brain cells necessary to make your request, no matter how valid it is, happen.

-Once you let go of your reaction (i.e feeling shocked, offended, disrespected, etc), you can put 100% of your energy into responding to your child instead (i.e. connecting and redirecting their behavior.)
+Once you let go of your reaction (i.e. feeling shocked, offended, disrespected, etc), you can put 100% of your energy into responding to your child instead (i.e. connecting and redirecting their behavior.)

-In my six-hour positive parenting class we spend two hours talking about this step alone.
+In my six-hour positive parenting class, we spend two hours talking about this step alone.
 It’s no small thing to respond rather than react when you feel angry or irritated, but staying calm means everything when it comes to leading and guiding by example.
-Instead of parenting from fear, shame and/or other types of coercive power, when you re-focus your efforts on responding to what feels like misbehavior instead of reacting, you’ll find you are 110% more effective at enrolling your child into the very thing you are wanting.
-Being kind, respectful, responsible.
+Instead of parenting from fear, shame, and/or other types of coercive power, when you re-focus your efforts on responding to what feels like misbehavior instead of reacting, you’ll find you are 110% more effective at enrolling your child into the very thing you are wanting.
+Being kind, respectful, and responsible.

-Discipline, born of the root word “disciple” which means to lead and guide by example, is a vital part of positive parenting – parenting from a clear, firm and consistent love.
+Discipline, born of the root word “disciple” which means to lead and guide by example, is a vital part of positive parenting – parenting from a clear, firm, and consistent love.
 Responding instead of reacting to your child does not mean you are being permissive.
-It means you are being both firm and respectful as you teach your child what is expected of them in that moment.
+It means you are being both firm and respectful as you teach your child what is expected of them at that moment.